checkly/docs.checklyhq.com/site/content/docs/private-locations/proxy.md

     parent: "Private Locations"
 ---

-If you are operating our [Checkly Agent](/docs/private-locations/private-locations-getting-started/) behind an HTTP proxy, for example in an enterprise environment, you can use the `proxy` option when instantiating Playwright in your browser checks.
+If you are operating our [Checkly Agent](/docs/private-locations/private-locations-getting-started/) behind an HTTP proxy, for example in an enterprise environment, you can enable this directly in your browser checks via a few extra lines of code.
+For Playwright you can use the `proxy` option when launching a new browser instance.
+With Puppeteer, you can pass a CLI argument to Chromium itself.

-For example, at the start of a Playwright-based browser check, you can pass an options object with the proxy configuration.
-For puppeteer, the setup is slightly different, please check that tab for an example.

 {{< tabs "Proxy Settings" >}}
   {{< tab "Playwright" >}}